 Here is a quick recap of some of the top questions asked at the webinar, and Alimurung’s personal response to them.

-Q: Given COVID-19, more fans from stick and ball sports are consuming esports.
+ONE Championship: Given COVID-19, more fans from stick and ball sports are consuming esports.
 How do you plan to retain those fans once we’re past the current situation?